Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Henry Chong: You can find me on my personal website at HenryChong.com.
 You can find everything else that I do from there.
 I guess I’ll leave off with just one last thought: A lot of people achieve thinking that it will make them happy.
 The truth is, we need to be happy achieving day in and day out, moment by moment.

-David Tian: Yes, and even reframe what ‘achieve’ is.
+David Tian: Yes, and even reframe what ‘achieve’ means.

 Henry Chong: Exactly.